tarwn/lessthandot-hugo/blogs/content/posts/2013-01-26-mongodb-how-to-limit-results.md

 ## Paging in MongoDB

-Now, let&#8217;s take a look at how we can return items 3 and 4, this would be John and Xavier.
+Now, let's take a look at how we can return items 3 and 4, this would be John and Xavier.
 In this case we need to use skip, all we have to add is skip(2)

 Here is what the command looks like, run the following